 This shows that these two certifications complement each other rather than compete.

 Although PMP and PRINCE2 are different certifications and follow slightly different paths, their objective is the same, i.e. to complete projects successfully.
 Choosing a certification is totally personal and depends on the geographic location you are in and the certification’s demand.

-Now, what is your decision?
+What are your thoughts about these two certificates?
+Which have you obtained?
 Please share your thoughts and comments in the comments section.